The Telepathic Connection Between Animals and Humans

 When our son was just a toddler and exploring his surroundings, our dog Mana always stayed with him whenever we weren’t around or in the house.
 She made sure he was doing fine; our son is 5 years old now and shares a very special bond with her.

-Its a heart-warming experience to see them play together, a true reflection of purity and innocence, which we, adults have lost with the deeply ingrained layers of conditioning and beliefs.
+It’s a heart-warming experience to see them play together, a true reflection of purity and innocence, which we, adults, have lost with the deeply ingrained layers of conditioning and beliefs.

 There was another instance when during my pregnancy I slipped on a mossy step while taking Cosmos for a walk, and he instantly lifted his paw in a way to comfort me, like his way of asking me, “are you ok?”

 After another failed attempt, finally the lizard sat on the stick, and the coolest part is after being rescued he sat there for a moment without running away.
-Clyde asked him for permission to touch him and as soon as his finger felt the lizard’s rough scale, the lizard ran away.
+Clyde asked him for permission to touch him, and as soon as his finger felt the lizard’s rough scale, the lizard ran away.
 An experience like this shows that we have a much larger connection with nature than what we’re aware of.

 References